Blucknote/anytype-api/README.md

 ### API Client
 The `AnytypeClient` class handles all communication with the Anytype API, including:
+- Bearer token authentication
-- Authentication and token management
+- Token validation and management
 - Request preparation and validation
 - Error handling and response parsing
 - Rate limiting and session management